SPN 1000. CONVERSATIONAL SPANISH.

 Prerequisite: SPN 1120 or Departmental Approval

 Continuation of fundamental skills in Spanish comprehension, expression, and structure.
 Increasing awareness and understanding of the culture.
-A minimum grade of C is required to pass this course if being used to satisfy the General Education Foreign Language requirement.
+A minimum grade of C is required to pass this course if being used to satisfy the Foreign Language Proficiency requirement.

 SPN 1340.
 SPANISH FOR HERITAGE SPEAKER.

 This course is designed for heritage speakers of Spanish who have acquired oral proficiency in a non-academic environment.
 The activities in this course will improve several aspects of language learning: oral comprehension, speaking, reading comprehension and analysis, and writing skills.
 The emphasis will be on improving linguistic skills through specific grammatical and lexical studies designed to meet the particular needs of heritage speakers of Spanish.
 Special attention to Hispanic culture.
 A minimum grade of “C” is required if being used to satisfy the General Education Foreign Language Proficiency Requirement.

 SPANISH FOR HERITAGE SPEAKER II

 Spanish for Heritage speakers II is a continuation of SPN 1340.
 It is a course designed for to address the needs of Hispanic students whose heritage language is the target language and who have had some formal Spanish language instruction.
 They can communicate in Spanish but need to improve and master their reading, speaking and writing skills.
 This course addresses specific linguistic issues such as diction, orthography, and sentence structure.
 Special attention will be given to Hispanic culture.
 Prerequisites: A minimum grade of “C” is required if being used to satisfy the General Education Foreign Language Proficiency Requirement.

 INTERMEDIATE SPANISH I

 Prerequisite: SPN 1101 or SPN 1121 or department approval.